 - Purchase date and cost of property or securities sold.

-- Real estate settlement sheets for refinancing and purchasing of land or real estate.
+- Real estate settlement sheets for refinancing in 2021 and any land or real estate you purchased in 2021.

 - Canceled checks for all estimated tax payments

 - Last payroll stub from each employer for the tax filing year, the check will be dated on or before December 31, 2022.